Updated (originally published )

 SDK Integration & Environment Management

-.
+Nuxt reads .env files out of the box these days - no extra module required - and exposes values to your app through runtime config.
+Create a new file in the root of our project with the filename .env.
 This is where we’ll store our API keys.
 Add this file to your list of gitignored files to ensure these are not pushed to your git repo.
 Have your Space ID (Settings > General Settings) ready and add a new Content Delivery Access Token (Settings > API Keys).
-In the .env
+In the .env file, assign them:

 CTF_SPACE_ID=YOUR_SPACE_ID